SummerSlam (2018): Main event

-In the main event, Brock Lesnar accompanied by his advocate Paul Heyman defended the Universal Championship against Roman Reigns.
-Before the match began, Braun Strowman showed up and stated his intention to cash in his Money in the Bank contract on the winner and remained at ringside.
+In the main event, Brock Lesnar (with Paul Heyman) defended Raw's WWE Universal Championship against Roman Reigns.
+Before the match began, Braun Strowman showed up, stating his intention to cash in his Money in the Bank contract on the winner and remaining at ringside.
 As soon as the match began, Reigns surprised Lesnar with three Superman Punches and three Spears.
-Lesnar applied a Guillotine Choke twice only for Reigns to counter into a Spinebuster twice.
-Lesnar avoid a fourth Superman Punch and performed three German Suplexes on Reigns.
-After a failed attempt from Lesnar of an F-5, Reigns attempted another Spear, but Lesnar avoided it resulting in Reigns accidentally performing a Suicide Dive on Strowman outside the ring.
-Lesnar then performed an F-5 on Strowman, struck him with the briefcase and threw it up the stage ramp.
-In the climax, Lesnar attacked Strowman with chair shots, preventing him from cashing in after the match, but Reigns took advantage of the distraction and performed another Spear on Lesnar when he returned to the ring with the chair to attack Reigns while he was still looking Strowman, to win the title and end Lesnar's reign at 504 days.
+Lesnar performed a Guillotine Choke twice, but Reigns reversed it into a Spinebuster twice.
+Lesnar avoided a fourth Superman Punch and performed three German Suplexes on Reigns.
+As Lesnar attempted an F-5, Reigns reversed it into a fourth Spear attempt, but Lesnar avoided it and Reigns performed a Suicide Dive on Strowman at ringside by accident.
+There, Lesnar performed an F-5 on Strowman.
+Lesnar attacked Strowman with the Money in the Bank briefcase, throwing it to the entrance stage.
+In the climax, Lesnar attacked Strowman with a chair, preventing the cashing in after the match, but Reigns took advantage of the distraction and performed a fourth Spear for a pinfall (because while Lesnar returned to the ring with the chair to attack Reigns and get a DQ, Lesnar was still looking at Strowman), winning his first WWE Universal Championship and ending Lesnar's reign at 504 days.